denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 FunctionDescriptor variadicFunction = function.asVariadic(ADDRESS, JAVA_INT);
 ```

-Comparing to C _printf_ definition, Java-based function descriptor holds more details than C _printf_ version.
+Compared to C _printf_ definition, the Java-based function descriptor holds more details than C _printf_ version.
-It says that a function that corresponds to given descriptor returns _int_ value, accepts _char *_ as named arg
+It says that a function that corresponds to a given descriptor returns _int_ value, accepts _char *_ as named arg
 as well as **MANDATORY** variadic arguments of a specific length (two, for example) of types _char * p_ followed by _int_.
 A call to a function of such description will have the following look:
 ```java